 I’ve been informed that the Referendum Oversight Committee is wrestling with providing additional parking for students.

-Honestly, I don’t really see the NEED for more parking.
-It’s easily dealt.
+Honestly, I don’t really see the NEED for more parking, and in my opinion the problem is easily dealt with.
 Here’s my process for dealing with parking:

 1) Determine how many parking spaces there are.
 Call it X.

 2) Determine how many handicapped spaces are needed.
 Call it H.

 3) Subtract H from X, and call it Y.

 4) Determine how many spaces are required for Certified and non-certified staff, administrators, and visitors.
 Deduct that amount from Y and call it Z.